JakeNTech/Markdown_to_HTML/README.md

 ## CSS Info
 `markdown_contents` is an ID.
 This is the ID that it used to add the contents from the markdown file

 `code_block` is a class.
-This can be used to style code blocks.
-DIV's that have this class will also have a number as an ID, this is to allow for multiple code blocks in one document and what the script uses to add the correct lines to the correct divs.
+This can be used to style code blocks. div's that have this class will also have a number as an ID, this is to allow for multiple code blocks in one document and what the script uses to add the correct lines to the correct div's.

 `<xmp>` is the tags used for code snippets, to force HTML code and XML to show on the page

+`image` is the ID for images.

+`picture_card` is the container for the image.

+`card_container` is where the alt-text/caption for the image sits.
+Images don't have to use this, alt-text and caption will not be populated

 ## Notes
-If you have PHP code in your markdown file it may cause the JS to crash as the HTML will try to run that PHP Code.
-It seems to be working but your milage may vary!
+Inline ` doesn't work...can't think how to do that bit efficiently!